-I discovered detox teas while researching beverage options besides water, wine or coffee.
-I mean it is the new year and everyone is thinking they are being healthy so detox teas are coming up all the time.
+I discovered detox teas while researching beverage options other than water, tea, or coffee.
+It is the new year and everyone is being healthy so detox teas are everywhere.
 I started playing around with a few recipes that looked interesting and finally fine-tuned a recipe that I enjoyed.

-There were a lot of things about the recipes I tried from the internet that did not play well with how we are trying to eat at home.
-Most of them had some form of sugar.
-We are trying to cut back on sugar so I definitely did not want that.
-As well most of them added chili peppers but I found the beverage too spicy even though I like spice.
+There were a lot of things about the recipes I tried that did not go along with how we are trying to eat at home.
+Most of the recipes had some form of sugar, and we are trying to cut back it, so I definitely did not it to be an ingredient.
+Most of the recipes I tried also added chili peppers but I found the beverage too spicy and not refreshing.

-Lemons: I use a lot of lemons during the winter as they are at their prime.
+- Lemons: I use a lot of lemons during the winter as they are at their prime.
 Not only in beverages but also when cooking.
-The rumor is that lemons also aid in reducing inflammation and well as helping respirator symptoms such as asthma which I have.
+The rumor is that lemons also aid in reducing inflammation and well as helping respiratory symptoms such as asthma which I have.

-Ginger: it is not a secret that ginger helps with stomach nausea isn’t that why you grab for a ginger ale when sick?
+- Ginger: it is not a secret that ginger helps with stomach nausea isn’t that why you grab a ginger ale when sick?
 It also helps with clearing the sinuses and I usually toss some into a pot of soup when we are sick.
-It is also rumored that is good for inflammation as well as joint pains, which is something we are starting to feel in our old age when working out.
+It is also rumored that it is good for inflammation as well as joint pains, which is something we are starting to feel in our old age.

-Cinnamon: okay, here I go again, this is also a great digestive aid and it is so super awesome that they say it lowers blood sugar, is an immune booster, it is all things anti such as oxidant, bacterial, fungal and fights virus.
-I have no scientific backing, I just like it so I added it.
+- Cinnamon: okay, here I go again, this is also a great digestive aid and it is so awesome that they say it lowers blood sugar, is an immune booster, it is all things anti such as oxidant, bacterial, fungal, and fights a virus.
+I have no scientific backing, I just like it so I added it to the recipe.

 This recipe is fairly simple and it makes a lot.
-It lasts us about 6 days and we enjoy a glass or two during the day.
-Sometimes I mix with hot water and sometimes I add with some bubbly water.
-I have noticed after drinking for three weeks that I feel like my belly fat is going down.
+It lasts about 6 days, and we enjoy a glass or two every day.
+Sometimes I mix with hot water and sometimes I add bubbly water.
+I have noticed after drinking it for three weeks that I feel like my belly fat is going down.
 Nothing else has changed in my diet or exercise program.
 I am not sure fact-wise but I am feeling pretty darn good after drinking it.